SiclaitGitHub/azure-sentiel/README.md

 <img width="1432" alt="Screen Shot 2023-07-16 at 12 36 27 PM" src="https://github.com/SiclaitGitHub/azure-sentiel/assets/139138443/c3cabe72-89ab-44b1-a50a-8a09e34b4ad0">

-2. Configure Firewall in "Network" Seetings when creating VM1 in Azure.
+2. Configure Firewall in "Network" Settings when creating VM1 in Azure.

-- Under the "netwroking" tab in the VM1 creation window
+- Under the "Networking" tab in the VM1 creation window
 - Select "Advanced" for the Network Security Group Option
 - Then Click "Create New"
-- Remove the defaul "Inbound Rule" then select "Add Inbound Rule"
+- Remove the default "Inbound Rule" then select "Add Inbound Rule"
-- Tyep "*" for the "Destination Port" option.
+- Type "*" for the "Destination Port" option.
 - Select "Any" for the "Protocol"